fertapric/async_with/README.md

 :ok
 ```

-As in `with/1`, variables bound inside `async with` won't leak; "bare expressions" may also be inserted between the clauses:
+Variables bound inside `async with` won't leak; "bare expressions" may also be inserted between the clauses:

 ```elixir
 iex> use AsyncWith